ci-reporter/ci_reporter/README.txt

     rake ci:setup:testunit test

+Report files are written, by default, to the <code>test/reports</code> or <code>spec/reports</code> subdirectory of your project.
+If you wish to customize the location, simply set the environment variable CI_REPORTS (either in the environment, on the Rake command line, or in your Rakefile) to the location where they should go.

 == Advanced Usage

-If for some reason you can't use the above technique to inject CI::Reporter, you'll have to do one of these:
+If for some reason you can't use the above technique to inject CI::Reporter (e.g., you're not using Rake), you'll have to do one of these:

 1. If you're using <code>Test::Unit</code>, ensure the <code>ci/reporter/rake/test_unit_loader.rb</code> file is loaded or required at some point before the tests are run.
 2. If you're using +RSpec+, you'll need to pass the following arguments to the +spec+ command: